navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** Without row polymorphism, you'd need different versions of `add-one` for different stack depths, or lose type safety entirely.
 Row polymorphism gives you both flexibility and safety.

+**History:** Row polymorphism was developed in the 1990s for typing extensible records (Mitchell Wand, 1989; Didier Rémy, 1994).
+It was adapted for stack-based languages by researchers working on typed Forth and later Joy.
+The key insight: a stack is just a record where fields are positions rather than names.
+Seq's type system builds on this work to provide safety without sacrificing the flexibility that makes concatenative programming powerful.

 **Contrast with mainstream:** Most languages don't have this concept because they don't have stack-based semantics.
 It's similar to how generics let you write code that works with any type - row polymorphism lets you write code that works with any stack depth.

 ---